DDG(X): Weapons

-The vessels will be initially fitted with 32-cell blocks of the Mark 41 VLS, with the concept image of the hull showing four such blocks.
-Instead of the Mk 41 block, a 12-cell block of larger launchers for hypersonic missiles can also be accepted.
-The concept image also shows the vessel mounting a main 5-inch (127-mm)/62 cal Mark 45 Mod 4 gun.
-Upgraded versions of the class may also incorporate directed energy weapons, with lasers ranging from 150 to 600 kW.
+standard VLS cells.
+The vessels will be initially fitted with 32-cell blocks of the Mark 41 Vertical Launching System, with the concept image of the hull showing at least three such blocks.
+Instead of the Mk 41 block, large-cell launchers for hypersonic missiles can also be accepted, where existing naval missiles like RIM-174 Standard ERAM and BGM-109 Tomahawk could be quad-packed into the larger canister, leveraging design improvements in the Mk 41 Single Cell Launcher and U.S. Army's Typhon missile launcher from the Mid-Range Capability (MRC) program.

+The concept image shows the vessel mounting a main 5-inch (127-mm)/62 cal Mark 45 Mod 4 gun.
+Upgraded versions of the class may incorporate directed energy weapons, with lasers ranging from 150 to 600 kW.

+A new rendering released by Program Executive Office (PEO) Ships and obtained by Naval News in early January 2025 shows DDG(X) omitting the 5-inch Mark 45 naval gun entirely.